-Amendment to SEPA and Convertible Notes - Yorkville Letter Agreement
+Amendments to SEPA and Convertible Notes - Yorkville Letter Agreement

 On April 8, 2024, the Company and Yorkville agreed to an amendment to the Yorkville SEPA and Convertible Notes (the "Yorkville Letter Agreement") in which: (i) the Floor Price Trigger (as defined below) was reduced from \$1.28 to \$1.00; (ii) the Floor Price Trigger (as defined below) for the 10-day period ending February 5, 2024 has been cured and the monthly payment of \$1.5 million that would have been due, was waived; and (iii) the maturity date of the Convertible Notes was extended to September 30, 2025 and may be extended at the option of Yorkville.
 On April 12, 2024, Yorkville further agreed that, to the extent that it holds Class A Common Stock in such quantities that would prevent the Company from utilizing the SEPA solely due to the Ownership Limitation, Yorkville commits to fund an additional advance in the principal amount of \$13.0 million on the same terms and conditions as the previous advances pursuant to the Yorkville SEPA.
-On May 2, 2024, the Company and Yorkville reached an agreement to reduce the Floor Price for ten consecutive trading days, resulting in a Floor Price Trigger.
+On May 2, 2024, the Company and Yorkville reached an agreement to reduce the Floor Price (as defined below) under the Yorkville SEPA from \$1.00 to \$0.50.
+On July 11, 2024, the daily VWAP for our Class A Common Stock had been below the Floor Price for ten consecutive trading days, resulting in a Floor Price Trigger.
 On July 12, 2024, Yorkville agreed to extend the due date for the first Monthly Payment, due as a result of the Floor Price Trigger, to September 11, 2024.
-On August 13, 2024, the Company and Yorkville reached an agreement to the terms of the Floor Price under the Yorkville SEPA from \$0.50 to \$0.15, thereby curing the Floor Price Trigger pursuant to the terms of the Yorkville SEPA.
+On August 13, 2024, the Company and Yorkville reached an agreement to reduce the Floor Price under the Yorkville SEPA from \$0.50 to \$0.15, thereby curing the Floor Price Trigger pursuant to the terms of the Yorkville SEPA.
+At the close of trading on October 18, 2024, the daily VWAP for the Company's Class A Common Stock was below the Floor Price for ten consecutive trading days, resulting in a Floor Price Trigger, as defined in the Convertible Notes.
+Pursuant to a letter agreement dated November 7, 2024, Yorkville has agreed that the first Monthly Payment, as defined in the Convertible Notes, would be due from the Company no sooner than December 18, 2024.